 Ekornes has zero-tolerance for corruption, bribery and extortion.
-This policy is clearly stated in Ekornes Ethical Standards and made known to all employees and business partners.
+The anti-corruption policy is clearly stated in Ekornes Ethical Standards and made known to all employees and business partners.
+These standards were updated in 2013 to better mitigation of corruption risk.
 Ekornes' main operations (manufacturing, head office, purchasing) are mostly located in Norway.
 The transparency in daily operations and the Norwegian business culture both contribute to a relatively low exposure to risk of corruption.
 However, Ekornes does business through sales and sourcing channels in parts of the world where the risk of corruption and bribery is more present.
 The top management team has continuous focus on risk of corruption.